FlyBrainLab/FlyBrainLab/README.md

 npm run link
 jupyter lab build
 ```
 You may be prompted.
 On Windows, you will only need to write "activate neuromynerva" instead of "source activate neuromynerva".

+# Starting Up FlyBrainLab

-After this installation, simply run
+After the installation, simply run
 ```bash
 jupyter lab
 ```